Install Agent on UNIX and Linux Using the Discovery Wizard

 At a minimum, you will need a low-privileged account established on the UNIX or Linux computer to discover it.
 To install an agent, you will need privileged access.
 For more information, see Accessing UNIX and Linux Computers in Operations Manager.

 If defined, the name of the resource pool created to monitor UNIX or Linux computers.
+Resource pools can contain management servers or gateways for monitoring UNIX or Linux computers.
 For more information, see Managing Resource Pools for UNIX and Linux Computers.

 To discover and install an agent on a UNIX or Linux Computer